 The Manhattan Bridge was the nearest to cross over to Manhattan.
 There was good signage and a more than adequate bike lane across it.
 The traffic intensified, but there was more bike traffic than I had experienced in any city the past three months.
-I was to meet Janina and Ralph, who happened to be passing through New York too on his way back to Telluride, at the huge Pulbic Library at eleven.
+I was to meet Janina and Ralph, who happened to be passing through New York too on his way back to Telluride, at the huge Public Library at eleven.
 I arrived twenty minutes early.
 Janina emailed to say she was hobbled and had gone directly to Penn Station, just a few blocks away.
 When Ralph arrived a few minutes later, we headed over to meet her.
 My direct route hadn't taken me past any of Manhattan's twenty-six Carnegies, but there was one just a mile from Penn Station that I had the time to make a quick dash to after leaving Ralph with Janina.
-It was on busy 23rd Street and tightly sandwiched between two bland, much younger buildings.
+It was the Epiphany Branch on busy 23rd Street and tightly sandwiched between two bland, much younger buildings.
 It's lack of breathing room diminished its grandeur, but it still had a majesty distinct from anything else in the vicinity.

 It is a testament to its significance that it hasn't been razed and replaced by a building reaching to the sky.
 Though I didn't have the time to sit within and soak in the ocean of goodwill and appreciation left by its legions of patrons over the past century, I could still feel it oozing out, giving me the usual Carnegie lift.